jennohjenn/dalek/site/README.md

 =========================

 Some people would call this the application directory, I call it the site directory.
 It should contain the code to actually make a working website.
-When Dalek is deployed, and extended into a website, then this directory should be the only place where content changes.
+When Lydia is deployed, and extended into a website, then this directory should be the only place where content changes.

 The config.php